thejackhome/local-json-file/README.md

 # local-json-file
-Extract and manipulate data from local JSON file
+how to access and manipulate data from a locally stored .json file

+for explanations please visit [the article page](http://www.thejackhome.com/en/extract-and-manipulate-data-from-local-json-file)